 - Best nightlife – Big Sky Brewing

-See Related: Best Things to do in Bozeman, Montana
+See Related: Best Things to Do in Bozeman, Montana

-Best & Fun Things to do in Missoula, MT
+Things to Do in Missoula, MT

 If you’re wondering what to do in Missoula, Montana, there is no shortage of sights to see.
 Take a look below at the top things to do as well as the best Missoula hotels to stay at nearby.

 1. Missoula Art Museum

 The Missoula Art Museum is one of the downtown Missoula attractions that is easily visited within the city limits and without the need for a car.
 The museum’s permanent collection features the works of Montana artists, and rotating exhibitions feature pieces from further origins.

 One unique offering that draws many visitors is the exhibition of Native American artists’ work, which isn’t found in many museums.
 Besides admiring the art housed in the Missoula Art Museum, you can also participate in community events such as an adult art class or send the kids to an After School Art Adventure on Tuesday evenings.

 Being located right in downtown Missoula, there are several great hotel options nearby the Missoula Art Museum.
 Good options are the AC Hotel by Marriot Missoula Downtown for a convenient spot and a fair price or the DoubleTree by Hilton Missoula Edgewater for its riverfront views and upscale amenities.

 See Related: Best Art Museums in America